All Episodes

 alex jones

-Let me throw this out, because I covered this Saturday and Sunday this weekend.
+Let me throw this out because I covered this Saturday and Sunday this weekend.

-Thought the info we put out was spot on, like you said.
+Aired large excerpts thought the info we put out was spot on, like you said.

-Just like you have the 198 ways the Pentagon talks about of civil disobedience, nonviolent revolution, as a way to put this on to then show grand juries and other bodies the blueprint for victory.
+I gathered that they were doing a people's grand jury, just like you have the 198 ways the Pentagon talks about of civil disobedience, nonviolent revolution, as a way to put this on to then show grand juries and other bodies the blueprint for victory.

 I think I saw some statements out of them.